justjosias/zang/README.md

 `zig build delay`: Play the keyboard with a stereo filtered echo effect.

+`zig build mouse`: Play the keyboard while changing sound parameters by moving the mouse.

 ## Features
 Modules:
 * Curve: renders a curve (array of curve nodes) to a buffer using one of several interpolation functions